-When you open a joint account or co-sign on a loan, you are taking on legal responsibility for the account.
-Any activity on these shared accounts, good or bad, will show up on both people's credit reports.
-If you co-sign for a friend's auto loan and they don't make the payments, your credit profile will be hurt by their actions and vice versa.
+When you open a joint account or co-sign a loan, you are taking on legal responsibility for the account.
+Any activity on these shared accounts, good or bad, could show up on both people's credit reports.
+This means that if you co-sign for a friend's auto loan and he doesn't make the payments, your credit profile could be hurt by his actions and vice versa.

 Sponsored by: TrueCredit